auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 ## Add logout to your app {{{ data-action=code data-code="App.js#16:22" }}}

-To log the user out, redirect them to the Auth0 log out endpoint by calling `clearSession`.
+To log the user out, redirect them to the Auth0 logout endpoint by calling `clearSession`.
 This will remove their session from the authorization server and log the user out of the application.

 ::::checkpoint
 :::checkpoint-default
-Add a button that calls `clearSession` and observe that you are redirected to the Auth0 logout endpoint and back again.
+Add a logout button that calls `clearSession` and observe that you are redirected to the Auth0 logout endpoint and back again.
 You should no longer be logged in to your application.
 :::
 :::checkpoint-failure
 If your application did not log out successfully:

-- Ensure the Allowed Logout URLs are set properly
+- ensure the Allowed Logout URLs are set properly
-- Verify you saved your changes after entering your URLs
+- verify you saved your changes after entering your URLs

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
 :::